SmileiPIC/tutorials/perfs_parallel_computing.rst

 This method also guarantees that threads are always treating different `Patch` and thus avoid fine grain memory concurrency between them during the current deposition.

 .. rubric:: Summary

-The domain should be divided into many `Patch` for each MPI process for two reasons :
+The domain should be divided into many `Patch` for each MPI process for two reasons:

 * to distribute the computational load and feed all threads associated to each process
 * to be able to manage the load imbalance